-Many new Internet marketers obsess over Google pagerank believing it to be the route to rising in the search results, where in fact pagerank is just one of many factors involved in your search engine ranking and, most misleading, what you see in the Google Toolbar is very inaccurate anyway.
+Many new Internet marketers obsess over optimizing individual pages for Google believing it to be the route to rising in the search results, where in fact there are many factors involved in your search engine ranking and, most misleading, what you see in the Google tools can be incomplete anyway.

-People look at Wikipedia and think they rank so highly and so often because of pagerank, or perhaps because they have a gajillion links, but there is another powerful element we can overlook if we are not careful.
+People look at Wikipedia and think they rank so highly and so often because of keywords, or perhaps because they have a gazillion links, but there is another powerful element we can overlook if we are not careful.

 “If a site is an authority in your industry, you can bet that it will be for Google as well.
 So if you’re a web designer, a link from Smashing Magazine or A List Apart helps, as a lot of other web design sites will be linking to those sites, thus causing those sites to be ‘hubs’ in the web design space.”

 — Joost De Valk, Yoast

 Authority in a search context takes into account all the elements of a site and then determines a grading on the spectrum from completely authoritative to no authority at all.
 The more authoritative and trusted your site, the better you will rank.